Factors Effecting the Resistivity of Electrical Materials

-Alloying is a solid solution of two or more metals.
+Alloying Alloying is a solid solution of two or more metals.
 Alloying of metals is used to achieve some mechanical and electrical properties.
 The atomic structure of a solid solution is irregular as compared to pure metals.
 Due to which the electrical resistivity of the solid solution increases more rapidly with increase of alloy content.
 A small content of impurity may increase the resistivity metal considerably.
 Even the impurity of low resistivity increases the resistivity of base metal considerably.
 For example the impurity of silver (having lowest resistivity among all metals) in copper increase the resistivity of copper.
-Mechanical stressing

-Mechanical stressing of the crystal structure of material develops the localized strains in the material crystal structure.
+Mechanical stressing Mechanical stressing of the crystal structure of material develops the localized strains in the material crystal structure.
 These localized stains disturb the movement of free electrons through the material.
 Which results in an increase in resistivity of the material.
 Subsequently, annealing, of metal reduces the resistivity of metal.
 Annealing of metal, relieve the mechanical stressing of material due to which the localized stains got removed from the crystal structure of the metal.
 Due to which the resistivity of metal decrease.
 For example, the resistivity of hard drawn copper is more as compared to annealed copper.

-Age hardening is a heat treatment process used to increase the yield strength and to develop the ability in alloys to resist the permanent deformation by external forces.
+Age Hardening Age hardening is a heat treatment process used to increase the yield strength and to develop the ability in alloys to resist the permanent deformation by external forces.
 Age hardening is also called “Precipitation Hardening”.
 This process increases the strength of alloys by creating solid impurities or precipitate.
 These created solid impurities or precipitate, disturb the crystal structure of metal which interrupts the flow of free electrons through metal/Due to which the resistivity of metal increases.
+Cold Working Cold working is a manufacturing process used to increase the strength of metals.
+Cold working is also known as “Work hardening” or “Strain hardening”.
+Cold working is used to increase the mechanical strength of the metal.
+Cold working disturbs the crystal structure of metals which interfere with the movement of electrons in metal, due to which the resistivity of metal increases.